ingo/ingo.github.io/_recipes/chicken_and_chickpea_tagine.md

 category: Entrees
 description: A slowly braised Moroccan stew, exotic in flavor and appearance.
 This version may not compare to those that begin with toasting and grinding spices and peeling grapes, but it is easily executed and still divine.
+This simplified Moroccan tagine still delivers on the exotic flavors of a traditional tagine without requiring hard-to-find ingredients or complex techniques.
+Chicken and chickpeas
 image: chicken_and_chickpea_tagine.jpg
 size: 4 servings
 source: https://www.nytimes.com/